raganwald/raganwald.github.com/_posts/2023-06-19-how-anansi-got-married.md

 ### research on games

-- [finite games](https://en.wikipedia.org/wiki/Finite_game) on WIkipedia, introducing totally finite and somewhat finite games.
+- [finite games](https://en.wikipedia.org/wiki/Finite_game) on Wikipedia, introducing totally finite and somewhat finite games.
 Supergame is a somewhat final game that is not paradoxical because it demands that its player choose a totally finite game.
 Hypergame is outside of finite-ness because it allows for the choice of a somewhat final game.
 - [Countable set](https://en.wikipedia.org/wiki/Countable_set), the foundation of the adjective "countably many," implying aleph-zero.

 ### research on anansi